greenelab/annorxiver_manuscript/content/reviewers_response.md

 **Thank you for pointing this fact out.
 We agree that these results highlight a subtle limitation when using PMCOA to train our classifiers.
 We want to point out that our resource has an auto-updater that monthly incorporates new papers posted to PMCOA.
-Over time this problem could be remedied when PMC posts more published articles related to this area.**
+This suggests that over time if PMCOA incorporates more articles related to this example, then the issue will be resolved.**

 > Specific comments:
 >